grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Teams.md

 ## A level between organizations and projects

-A _Team_ is an optional organizational level that sits between [Organizations](/cloud/project-and-team-management/organizations) and [Projects](/cloud/project-and-team-management/projects).
+A _Team_ is an optional structural unit between [Organizations](/cloud/project-and-team-management/organizations) and [Projects](/cloud/project-and-team-management/projects).

 With Teams, you can group the Projects of your Organizations into categories.
-All Team members gain access to the Projects under that Team.
+All users who belong to a team gain access to the Projects under that Team.
 The Team can provide varying [Membership](/cloud/project-and-team-management/members) levels to each Project.

-Teams help you administrate k6 Organizations with a large number of members and projects.
+Teams help you administrate k6 Organizations with a large number of users and projects.
 For example, a "Backend" Team could grant read-write access to all backend-related k6-cloud Projects, and a "Payment" Team might deal only with Projects for testing payment-related services.
-In this case, an Organization admin could add or remove members from these Teams (rather than doing so for each project).
+In this case, an Organization admin could add or remove users from these Teams (rather than doing so for each project).

 You can mix **Team** membership with **Project** membership.
 If the access-level differs, k6 uses the higher membership.